liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

-It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the mobile device rules app verify process shown above.
+It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the mobile device rules app verify process above.

 Now that your verify process class is written, you can learn how to declare dependencies on Liferay services for your verify processes next.

-## Depending on services
+## Using Liferay Services in Your Verify Process

 Verify processes execute on the startup of a specific release.
 It's important to be aware of this while running upgrade processes because your database starts